Sift – a touring exhibition of new multi-media artwork by artists from east Ireland and west Wales commissioned by Ancient Connections.

-The exhibition weaves together the themes of journeying, sacred places, ancestral heritage, storytelling and longing for home through photography, animation, sound, participatory arts, text, story, glass and light.
+The exhibition weaves together the themes of journeying, sacred places, ancestral heritage, storytelling and longing for home through photography, animation, sound, text, story, glass and light.
 The artists have been inspired by the findings of the Ancient Connections wider project.
 Historical research, folklore and story gathering have revealed deep connections between these two regions and the archaeological excavations and geophysical surveys at Whitesands and in Ferns, Wexford tell a story of travel and connection between Wexford and Pembrokeshire from pre-history to the modern day.

 Writer Sylvia Cullen, based in Wexford said “It is the sea which connects us” – These were the words which resonated most deeply with me, when researching this commission.
 Writing and recording a quartet of new short stories in response to several of the Ancient Connections themes, was the focus of my work.
 Most of the characters and worlds which emerged, were informed by lives and events connected to the seawaters linking Pembrokeshire and North Wexford.’

 Multi-media artist Seán Vicary has created a new video installation and said ‘My work responds to a month spent working alongside Dyfed Archaeological Trust during the excavation of an early medieval cemetery threatened by imminent coastal erosion at St Patrick’s Chapel, Whitesands.
 Although initially occupying the role of outside observer, I gradually became more directly involved with the dig, until eventually joining the archaeologists and other volunteers in helping to uncover and remove burials.’